Skip to main content

 Duplicate logic

-A Wire payment is irrevocable.
+A wire payment is irrevocable.
 If the same payment is sent twice, the status of the original payment is returned with the original paymentIdTo confirm the status of any transaction, get the status of a wire payment.

 Duplicate transactions